How to manage BibLaTeX across time and cultures#

 characters whether for English or latinisation.
 So an Arabic reference containing

-a latin field, as all of them normally do, will have latin fields rendered like this:
+a latin field, as they normally do, will have latin fields rendered like this:

 1